equilinquin/Employee-Directory/README.md

 -Run `npm start`.

--Navigate to the local host listed after running the command above.
+-Navigate to the local host listed after running the command above (usually localhost:3000).

 ## Built with